Haverhill Public Schools Home Education Policy (FY23)

 The Haverhill School Committee recognizes and respects the right of parents or guardians to educate their child(ren) at home.
 The School Committee appreciates the personal and cultural uniqueness of each family and desires to ensure that the process by which school officials approve and review home education programs is both lawful and equitable.
 Therefore, the School Committee establishes this home education policy.

 Home education programs will be considered in an equitable, objective, and timely manner.
-Factors that may be considered by the Superintendent in deciding whether or not to approve a home educational proposal are:
+Factors that may be considered by the district in deciding whether or not to approve a home educational proposal are:

 - The academic background, life experience and/or qualifications of those who will be instructing the child(ren), as they relate to the educational program.
 This information will not be used to deny any application.